danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-This coordinator takes a set of operations as input argument, as well as a completion should be called when each operation has completed with an optional error.
-Depending on the implementation, these errors can either be in the order of execution or completely random.
+This coordinator takes a set of operations as well as a completion that should be called when each operation has completed.
+Depending on the implementation, the complection errors (one optional per operation) can either be in order or random.

-Now let's specialize these protocols to get some power out of them.
-Let's start with a concurrent implementation.
+We can now implement coordinators that implement the coordinator protocol in various ways.
+Let's start with a concurrent one.

 ### Concurrent operations

-First, let's implement a simple concurrent coordinator that performs all operations at the same time:
+Creating a concurrent operation coordinator is really easy:

 ```swift
 class ConcurrentOperationCoordinator: OperationCoordinator {